Beniyam-B/Cybersecurity-Log-Monitoring-Intrusion-Prevention-System-/README.md

 # Project Description

    The Cybersecurity Log Monitoring & Intrusion Prevention System is a lightweight yet powerful web-based application designed to monitor, detect, and respond to suspicious activities on a web platform in real-time.
-   It combines a secure authentication system, activity logging, attack detection (including brute force, SQL injection, and XSS attempts), and an administrative dashboard to provide small and medium-sized organizations with affordable, user-friendly security monitoring.
+   It combines a secure authentication system, activity logging, attack detection (including brute force, SQL injection, and XSS attempts), and an administrative dashboard to provide small and medium- sized organizations with affordable, user-friendly security monitoring.

 ## Project Objectives
  1. Secure Access Management – Provide a robust authentication system with signup, login, and session handling.